le-cmyk/Kickstarter-Dashboard/README.md

 # Interactive Dashboard with Python – Streamlit

-Sales Dashboard built in Python and the Streamlit library to visualize Excel data.
+Dashboard for Kickstarter built in Python and the Streamlit library to visualize the data.

 ## Run the app
 ```Powershell